MphatsoChintedza/Mphatso-Chintedza/README.md

 Hi there, i'm Mphatso Chintedza 👋🏿

-## I'm a recent graduate who is intersted in learning and develop my skills in IT field!
+## I'm a recent graduate in BSc IT who is intersted in learning and develop my skills in IT field!

 - 🔭 I launched a Portable Scanner System.
 - 🌱 I'm curremntly learning and developing my IT skills especially in cybersecurity or related field.